Best Security Practices and Tweaks for Linux Systems

 11. Limit Root Access and Use Sudo

-Restrict direct root login and use the sudo
+Restrict direct root login and use the sudo command for administrative tasks.

 Disable Root SSH Login: